HeroQuest: History

-A HeroQuest Adventure Design Kit was released in Europe in 1990, containing items to help HeroQuest players design their own quests, and an Adventure Design Booklet was published with four sheets of adhesive labels and with an 80-page pad of a new design, larger character sheet.
-There was also a blank quest map printed in the middle of the original game's quest booklet for creative players to make their own adventures.
+A HeroQuest Adventure Design Kit was released in Europe in 1990, containing items to help players design their own quests, and an Adventure Design Booklet was published with four sheets of adhesive labels and with an 80-page pad of a new design, larger character sheet.
+There was also a blank quest map printed in the back of the original game's quest booklet for creative players to make their own adventures.

-1991 saw the first computer adaption released.
-The HeroQuest computer game, forcing Sierra On-Line to rename their Hero's Quest series to Quest for Glory.
-A version of the game for the NES was developed to a prototype stage, simply named HeroQuest, but was never released.
-A sequel for the Amiga titled HeroQuest II: Legacy of Sorasil was released in 1994.